Skip to contents

 1. Worker processes to run tasks, which may include expensive jobs on cloud services like AWS Batch or traditional clusters like SLURM.

-2. A local mirai dispatcher process to schedule the tasks.
-If x is a crew controller, the process ID of the dispatcher is x$client$dispatcher.
+2. The mirai dispatcher, an R process which send tasks to workers and retrieves results back.
+If x is a crew controller, a ps::ps_handle() process handle of the dispatcher is retained in x$client$dispatcher.

 In the event of a poorly-timed crash or network error, these processes may not terminate properly.
 If that happens, they will continue to run, which may strain traditional clusters or incur heavy expenses on the cloud.
 Please monitor the platforms you use and manually terminate defunct hanging processes as needed.
 To list and terminate local processes, please use crew_monitor_local() as explained in the introduction vignette.
 To manage and monitor non-local high-performance computing workers such as those on SLURM and AWS Batch, please familiarize yourself with the given computing platform, and consider using the monitor objects in the relevant third-party plugin packages such as crew.cluster or crew.aws.batch.
 Example: https://wlandau.github.io/crew.aws.batch/index.html#job-management.